0pc0deFR/PHPAnalyzer-Python/README.md

 	- functions(): return all functions found in file, in list
 	- params_functions(Function): return the parameters of Function, in dictionary
 	- defines(): return all defines found in file, in dictionary
+	- variables(): return all variables found in file, in dictionary
-	- compile(): execute all functions and return three dictionary with all informations returned by all functions
+	- compile(): execute all functions and return four dictionary with all informations returned by all functions